Loading... Please wait...Toll Free: 1-888-988-4798

 Understanding Radio Range Claims

-Two-way radios that use the Family Radio Service (FRS) and General Mobile Radio Service (GMRS) frequencies maintain specific range claims, which can prove confusing for consumers.
+Two-way radios that use the Family Radio Service (FRS) and General Mobile Radio Service (GMRS) frequencies maintain specific range claims, which can prove confusing for most customers.
 The Motorola Talkabout®, Midland Radio, Cobra Electronics, Uniden... range claims are based on, and verified by, independent field surveys by each manufacturer.
 The advertised range has grown over the last few years from a couple of miles to 36 miles and more in an effort to distinguish product pricing.

 All good quality portable UHF radios, regardless of range claims, will perform essentially the same under the same conditions.
 It is unlikely a user will normally experience a set of conditions conducive to long range operation, but under those conditions, radios with advertised range of 2 miles will perform almost as well as those advertising greater distances like 36 miles.
+The extra power will help in providing better coverage in those hard to reach places by "blanketing" the area with more signal.

 Even the curved surface of the Earth is a limiting factor for radio signal range.
 On exactly flat terrain the horizon as seen by a six foot tall person is approximately 3.5 miles away.
 Similar to the line of sight to the horizon, the radio signals travel in a straight path from the transmitter and do not conform to the Earth’s curvature.
 If two transmitters are 6 feet off the ground, as they get further than 6 miles apart, the curvature of the earth blocks the path halfway between them.